lsst/LDM-PMT/index.rst

 Once a plan is defined for a given cycle, it is loaded into PMCS and changed-controlled.
 A plan for a cycle is loaded to PMCS during the month proceeding the start of the cycle.

-Any non-trivial adjustements to the plan that affect scope, schedule or budget must be approved by CCB.
+Any non-trivial adjustments to the plan that affect scope, schedule or budget must be approved by CCB.

 It is acceptable to load the plan in 3-month chunks, e.g., the plan for